GodefroyL/isep-lab2-todo-api/readme.md

     - TodoController.java
 - /application
     - TodoManager.java
-- /persistence
+- /org.isep.cleancode.persistence
     - TodoRepository.java
 ```

 <ins>Test your API</ins> and make sure it still works !

 This architecture is a good start.
 It makes the code a bit easier to maintain.
 But it is still not very scalable, nor is it extensible.
-What if we want to add another means of persistence for our Todos ?
+What if we want to add another means of org.isep.cleancode.persistence for our Todos ?
 Such as a proper database, or CSV files ?
 We would be forced to rewrite the TodoRepository.
-But what if we also want to keep the in-memory persistence implementation for testing purpose ?
+But what if we also want to keep the in-memory org.isep.cleancode.persistence implementation for testing purpose ?

 In the next step, we will make our project more extensible by making a more complex, but more robust architecture.